Medicare Plus Choice (M+C): Interim Final Rule

 (2) Serious impairment to bodily functions; or (3) Serious

-dysfunction of any bodily organ or part.
+dysfunction of any bodily organ or part. - Emergency services means covered inpatient and outpatient

 services that are– (1) Furnished by a provider qualified to